-Cascade Circle's DUI Diversion Class meets every Wednesday at 6:00 pm, here at the Community Center in the upstairs classroom.
+Cascade Circle's DUI Diversion Class and counseling services meet every Tuesday from 2:00pm- 9:00 pm, here at the Community Center in the upstairs classroom

 IMAGE (Intermountain Action Growth & Education)

 IMAGE is a community group, founded in 1991.
-Business owners, community members and county program leaders meet every other month to discuss pressing matters that directly affect the Intermountain Area.
-Meetings are held at Gepetto's Pizza at 11:00am.
-Anyone is welcome to attend, participate, or spread information.
-For more information call (530) 335-4600 or email
+Business owners, community members, local agencies, county program leaders or any interested community member meets every other month to discuss pressing matters and share current events that directly affect the Intermountain Area.
+Meetings are now being via Zoom.
+Anyone is welcome to attend, participate, or spread information!